 That is why a comprehensive outreach strategy informing irregular migrants about return options is a key part of an effective return policy.
 At the frontline, city authorities and municipalities are often better placed for reaching out to irregular migrants than national migration authorities.

-Leveraging the existing resources and knowledge of EUROCITIES and OFII, with Fedasil (Belgian Federal Agency for the Reception of Asylum Seekers) as lead partner, Reach Out brings together local authorities from different countries.
+Leveraging the existing resources and knowledge of EUROCITIES and OFII, with Fedasil (Belgian Federal Agency for the Reception of Asylum Seekers) as lead partner, Reach Out brought together local authorities from different countries.

-Launched on 1 March 2019, the project is looking at ways of enhancing awareness on voluntary return to stranded and transit irregular migrants.
+Launched on 1 March 2019, the project has been looking at ways of enhancing awareness on voluntary return to stranded and transit irregular migrants.

 Fedasil and OFII jointly deployed a multinational outreach team who approaches undocumented migrants to raise their awareness about existing legal options, including the possibility of voluntary return.
-The team is currently operating in Brussels, Calais and Grande-Synthe (Dunkirk).
+The team was operating in Brussels, Calais and Grande-Synthe (Dunkirk).

-At the same time, a transnational community of practice, involving six European cities and numerous grassroots organisations, is working to map existing practices on counselling and return at the local level, and develop a “blueprint” for a comprehensive outreach method targeting “unreachable” groups.
+At the same time, a transnational community of practice, involving six European cities and numerous grassroots organisations, has worked to map existing practices on counselling and return at the local level, and develop a “blueprint” for a comprehensive outreach method targeting “unreachable” groups.